Sidney Govou: Évian

 On 5 July 2011, Govou signed a two-year contract with newly promoted Ligue 1 side Évian.

 He made his debut for the club in their first ever Ligue 1 game away to Stade Brest.
 Govou played the full 90 minutes and helped his new squad to a 2–2 draw, earning their first ever point in the French top flight.

 Govou recorded his first goal for Évian in a 3–2 defeat to Stade Rennais on 7 February 2012, a result which eliminated his side from the Coupe de France in the Round of 16.
 His first league goal came 11 days later when he netted a 90th-minute equalizer to prevent Stade Malherbe Caen from getting all three points.

 Govou made his first appearance of the 2012–13 Ligue 1 season on 24 August 2012, replacing Daniel Wass in the 90th minute of a 1–1 draw with former club Lyon.
 On 10 November, Govou provided the assist from which Youssef Adnane scored the game-winning goal for Evian, a 2–1 defeat of Reims.

 Return to Lyon

 In October 2013, Govou signed with his former club Lyon on an amateur contract, restricting him to play only with the club's reserve team.

 Monts d'Or Azergues

 On 27 January 2014, Govou signed with fourth division side Monts d'Or Azergues, partnering up with former International Ludovic Giuly.
 21 February, rumours surfaced Govou had been fired by the club for participating in the viral Internet drinking game Neknomination.
 However, the club denied taking any action against the player the following day.

 FC Miami City

-On 1 June 2015, Govou signed with FC Miami City Champions in the USL Premier Development League (PDL), the fourth tier of the American Soccer Pyramid, in the Southeast Division.
+On 1 June 2015, Govou signed with FC Miami City in the USL Premier Development League (PDL), the fourth tier of the American Soccer Pyramid, in the Southeast Division.

+FC Limonest

+After his time in Miami, Govou returned to France to play for FC Limonest in the Championnat de France Amateur 2 (5th tier) from 2015 to 2017.
+He made approximately 24 appearances and scored 2 goals before retiring.
+Following his retirement, he remained with the club, serving as a sporting advisor (conseiller sportif) starting in 2018.